 Salary requests in 2021 include risk surcharge

-“There are more professionals and executives in IT, finance, real estate or hospitality looking to switch in the market than there were just a few months ago,” confirms Garry Levin, managing director of executive search firm LHC International.
-“Currently, however, the successful transfer and conclusion of a contract often fails due to the salary demands of the candidates, which are too high from the employer’s point of view.
-In some cases the demands are exaggerated, often these are explained due to two factors: First of all the competition for the best talents is again fully flared up and good specialists are rare in many ranges.
+“There are more professionals and executives in IT, finance, real estate or hospitality looking to switch in the market than there were just a few months ago.” confirms Garry Levin, managing director of executive search firm LHC International.
+“Currently, however, the successful transfer and conclusion of a contract often fails due to the salary requests of the candidates, which are too high from the employer’s point of view.
+In some cases the demands are exaggerated, often these are explained due to two factors.
+First of all the competition for the best talents is again fully flared up and good specialists are rare in many ranges.
 In addition, despite the optimistic mood, changing jobs is currently a major risk for many applicants.
 These factors mean that candidates’ salary expectations are often significantly higher than what companies are willing to pay.

 The problem: Excessively high salary expectations block applicants’ path to many exciting companies or even industries.
 It is therefore important to find out exactly what salary ranges can be expected and are justified in the current market situation.
 In order to be able to go into the job interview or the next salary negotiation with a supervisor with well-founded salary expectations, candidates and employees should prepare themselves well and follow the tips below.

 On the Internet, you can find salary lists for almost every conceivable profession, which show a range for the usual salaries in the respective job.
 Such lists are well suited for an initial orientation.
 The problem is that the salary range can be quite wide and the overviews do not always reflect the current situation.
 An online salary check alone is therefore usually not enough to be well prepared for salary negotiations.